 WBCS Syllabus and Exam Pattern 2025

 Knowledge of the WBCS Syllabus 2025 for each subject will acquaint candidates with what to expect from the exam and kickstart their preparation in the right direction.
+The examination is held in three stages: Preliminary, Mains, and Personality Test (Interview).
 To assist candidates in their preparation, here we have covered the revised WBCS Syllabus and Exam Pattern 2025 for the prelims and mains exams.

 WBCS Syllabus 2025- Key Points